one2nc/cloudlens/README.md

 We would like to express our sincere appreciation to `K9s` as it has been a invaluable source of reference for this project.

-© 2023 One2N Consulting Private Limited.
 All materials licensed under [Apache v2.0](http://www.apache.org/licenses/LICENSE-2.0)